-- 10.3.1 Although the development Site is located within an area designated appropriate for "Focussed Intensification" the emerging Revised Local Plan has omitted this "Focussed Intensification" Designation from this locality due to insufficient and inadequate supporting infrastructure currently and in the foreseeable future.
-The location is therefore only appropriate for "Gentle" densification as defined in the emerging Revised Local Plan Policy SP1.0C c). - 10.3.2 The TfL Public Transport Accessibility Level (PTAL) is level 2 and remaining at PTAL 2 until at least 2031 (Forecast).
-There is no probability of improved infrastructure over the life of the Plan.
+10.3.1 Although the development Site is located within an area designated appropriate for "Focussed Intensification" the emerging Revised Local Plan has omitted this "Focussed Intensification" Designation from this locality due to insufficient and inadequate supporting infrastructure currently and in the foreseeable future.
+The location is therefore only appropriate for "Gentle" densification as defined in the emerging Revised Local Plan Policy SP1.0C c).